Flora Reviews… More Than Stardust (Wanted and Wired #3) by Vivien Jackson. My thanks to the author, Vivien Jackson, for the ebook.

 And it's time the world knew hers.

-Vivien Jackson is a new-to-me author and I must admit to being a bit apprehensive accepting this eBook as I have not read the previous books in her series and science fiction isn’t my usual genre but I really enjoyed this story.
+Vivien Jackson is a new-to-me author.
+I must admit to being a bit apprehensive accepting this eBook as I have not read the previous books in her series and science fiction isn’t my usual genre.
+However, I really enjoyed this story.
 I thought her writing style was intelligent, the futuristic world she created was believable and yet fantastical at the same time, the plot was well constructed and thought out and developed at the right speed and her characters were complex and multifaceted.

 I thought that the first chapter was really good, it grabbed me right from the first page and I was keen to keep reading.
 It took me a while to get to grips with the future technology, terminology and language in this sci-fi world and the myriad of characters but I loved learning more about it all; the heroes and the insane tyrants.

 I was intrigued by our heroine, Chloe, from the very first chapter and fell in love with her fairly quickly.

 I connect to a story more when the lead female character is intelligent, resilient, self-reliant and has plenty of gumption and I wasn’t disappointed here.
 Although Chloe is not human, she exhibited all of these traits and more.
 But it’s not just the heroine who has to win me over in a romance; the hero has to as well.
 Garrett is not my usual type of alpha hunk but he spoke to me and found his own place in my heart.

 I became emotionally connected to Chloe and Garrett and although, at times I was unsure of the bigger picture I was invested in their story; I was never quite sure how, or even if, they’d get their “girl loves boy – boy loves girl – they live happily ever after” ending.